Doctor of Education in Educational Leadership

 Higher Education Administration & Student Affairs

 The Joint Doctorate in Educational Leadership has three foci.
 First, we are committed to a program of study that addresses issues of social justice in all aspects of education.
 Second, we teach and use a strength and asset-based inquiry approach that enables you to embrace your own strengths and to identify and build on the strengths of others as stepping stones to powerful leadership.
 Third, we engage you in exploring cutting-edge research and practices that will enable you to design and lead educational systems in and for the future.

-Connect with us to learn more about our program, faculty and our students at an upcoming informational meeting this spring.
-RSVP here.
+Connect with us to learn more about our program, faculty and our students.
+Email Melissa Wolf with any questions you may have.

 The Joint Doctorate in Educational Leadership is a year-round intense learning experience that starts in the Winter Quarter (semester at CSUSM) and requires at a minimum of three full years of study with classes held winter, spring, summer, and fall.
 Students are registered for 8-10 units each quarter, which translates into two 4-unit classes and in some quarters a 2-unit practicum or in the third year two (2-unit) colloquia.
 At the graduate level this is the equivalent of a full-time load.

 Students will take courses designed to develop five specific leadership capacities that form the foundation of the program.
 They are: (1) Leadership for Learning; (2) Leadership for a Diverse Society; (3) Leadership for Organizational Change; (4) Leadership for Organizational Development; and (5) Leadership for the Future.
 The program prepares leaders for culturally, linguistically, and economically diverse educational settings, and provides the tools to conduct research in such settings.